jmoraispk/DeepMIMO/README.md

 **[Goal]** Enabling large-scale AI benchmarking using site-specific wireless raytracing datasets.

-**[How]** Converting the outputs of the best raytracers in wireless to a distributable format that is readable by the best 5G simulation toolboxes.
+**[How]** Converting the outputs of the best ray tracers in wireless to a distributable format readable by the best simulation toolboxes.

 ```
 deepmimo/